0xhilbert/Platypus/README.md

 For more information please visit the official [site](https://platypusattack.com).
 Or you can find the paper at [here](https://platypusattack.com/platypus.pdf).

+### Note
+All these examples were tested on Intel CPUs, AMD CPUs also expose the RAPL interface, and therefore, these examples should work on AMD as well.
+Except the KASLR break which is using TSX.

 ### Setup
 These samples use the exposed RAPL interface, a Linux-based OS with the [PowerCap](https://www.kernel.org/doc/html/latest/power/powercap/powercap.html) framework installed.
 The presence of the interface can be tested by executing: